-The course is divided into three units:
+The course is divided into the following units:

-- preparing financial accounting information
+- Preparing financial accounting information

-- preparing management accounting information
+- Preparing management accounting information

 - analysing accounting information

+- log business ethics

 Students will sit an externally assessed assignment worth 60 marks.
 This will involve the use of ICT (Excel) and will be sat in class time in March.